Sans (Undertale): Concept and design

 As with his brother, Papyrus, Sans is one of the characters whose dialogue is not normally shown using the game's default font.
 Instead, his words are usually displayed in Comic Sans.
 (When he tells the player about the mechanics of the game, or when he threatens the player, his words then use the default font.)
 When adapting Undertale into Japanese, however, this convention had to be changed, as it was too difficult to translate.
 The final Japanese version had Sans' dialogue communicated in a "cutesy irreverent typeface" that one might find used in stylized advertisements or on a television variety show.

 Maria Christina Jørstad has written about the style of language used by Sans in the Japanese version of Undertale and what it shows about him.
-In Japanese, Sans refers to himself in as "Sanzu" (サンズ), which Jørstad connects to the Sanzu River: a symbolic river that separates life from death, and that judges those that pass it.
+Sanzu, which Jørstad connects to the Sanzu River: a symbolic river that separates life from death, and that judges those that pass it.
 As Jørstad says, this symbolism relates to Sans' role in judging the player at the end of the game.
 Jørstad also explains Sans' style of speech.
 When communicating to his friends, Sans uses Japanese pronouns that seem "childish", such as oira, anta, and occasionally omae.
 Sans is often paired with his brother, Papyrus.
 When he is being serious or conversing with his brother, he sometimes uses omae, but he also uses the more "serious" ore and other similar sentence finals like sa and na.
 When he first meets the main character in the woods, Sans uses Japanese expressions from "Kansai ben"—a dialect of Kansai that is associated with comic characters.
 He does this only once, speaking the standard dialect in other contexts.
 At the meeting with the women, Sans practices his new puns, and the characters have an absurd–comic relationship known as "boke/tsukkomi".
 He then speaks yakuwarigo-style language, sounding something like a male anime or manga character with very masculine expressions such as ze, zo, sa and other "macho" forms.
 However, in contrast to the "macho male" stereotype, Sans probably comes across, to a Japanese speaker, as less "commando" and more just like a 'goofy' boy because of his persistent use of the childish oira and anta.